typetrait/typetrait/README.md

 - 🛠️ Software Engineering
 - 💻 Operating Systems
-- 🔐 Cybersecurity
+- 🔬 Reverse Engineering

-🔍 Currently learning more about Rust but always working on all kinds of projects, most of which are hosted here on GitHub.
+🔍 Currently learning more about Rust and working on multiple projects, most of which are hosted here on GitHub.

 ### 🔮 Languages and Tools